Constitutional Court Procedure Act

 The Constitutional Court shall summon the parties, their advocates and interested persons, where applicable, to appear in oral argument sessions.

-Except otherwise provided in this Act, the Constitutional court may render judgment, regardless, if the advocate or the unrepresented party as permitted by Article 8 fails to appear in court without a good reason.
+Except otherwise provided in this Act, the Constitutional Court may render a judgment, regardless, if the advocate or the unrepresented party as permitted by Article 8 fails to appear in court without a good reason.

 Article 29